MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-known-issues.md

 When performing a provisioning and deployment, the target machine fails to restart after the deployment steps.

-## ARM64 WDK Driver SxS Support
+### ARM64 WDK Driver SxS Support

-When there is a side by side installation of Windows 11 24H2 and Windows 11 22H2 WDK on ARM64 machine, you will get a build failure with *WdfDriverEntry.lib(stub.obj) : error LNK2001: unresolved external symbol* when building a KMDF driver for ARM64 and the TargetPlatformVersion is set to Windows 11 22H2.
+When both the Windows 11, version 24H2 kit and the Windows 11, version 22H2 kit are installed on an ARM64 machine, building a KMDF driver for ARM64 with **TargetPlatformVersion** set to Windows 11, version 22H2 fails with `WdfDriverEntry.lib(stub.obj) : error LNK2001: unresolved external symbol`.

 ## WDK for Windows 11, version 22H2